ROCm/HIP/docs/markdown/hip_faq.md

 ### What is HCC?
 HCC is AMD's compiler driver which compiles "heterogenous C++" code into HSAIL or GCN device code for AMD GPUs.
 HCC is an open-source compiler based on recent versions of CLANG/LLVM.

-### Why use HIP rather than supporting CUDA run time directly?
+### Why use HIP rather than supporting CUDA directly?
 While HIP is a strong subset of the CUDA, it is a subset.
 The HIP layer allows that subset to be clearly defined and documented.
 Developers who code to the HIP API can be assured there code will remain portable across Nvidia and AMD platforms.
+In addition, HIP defines portable mechanisms to query architectural features, and supports a larger 64-bit wavesize which expands the return type for cross-lane functions like ballot and shuffle from 32-bit ints to 64-bit ints.

 ### Can I develop HIP code on an Nvidia CUDA platform?
 Yes!
 HIP's CUDA path only exposes the APIs and functionality that work on both NVCC and HCC back-ends.